-Per Board policy, if the ARC recommends denial, the applicant may appeal the recommendation.
-The appeal must include one of the following criteria:
+Per MBCC policy B-04, if the ARC recommends denial, the applicant may appeal the recommendation.
+The appeal must address one of the following criteria:

 - The Request for Proposal was inaccurate;

 - Staff provided misinformation;

 - Staff failed to follow MBCC policy;

-- A specific geographic region would no longer have any available program in a service category; or

-- The application did not achieve the required minimum score.
+- A specific geographic region would no longer have any available program in a service category; or - The application did not achieve the required minimum score.